theory/theory.so/source/_posts/2014-09-05-sqitch-goes-vertical.md

 The handling of MySQL passwords has also been improved.
 Sqitch now uses the `$MYSQL_PWD` environment variable if a password is provided in a target.
 This should simplify authentication when running MySQL change scripts through the `mysql` client client.

-Furthermore, if [MySQL::Config] is installed, Sqitch will also look for passwords in the `client` and `mysql` sections of your MySQL configuration files (`~/.my.cnf`, `/etc/my.cnf`).
+Furthermore, if [MySQL::Config] is installed, Sqitch will look for passwords in the `client` and `mysql` sections of your MySQL configuration files (`~/.my.cnf`, `/etc/my.cnf`).
 This should already happen automatically when executing scripts, but Sqitch now tries to replicate that behavior when connecting to the database via [DBI].

 Spotting the `$MYSQL_PWD` commit, Ștefan Suciu updated the Firebird engine to use the `$ISC_PASSWORD` when running scripts.
 Awesome.